Advanced Optimization (2025 Fall)

 Chapter 4 of Bubeck's book (on MD and Dual Averaging)

-711.07Adaptive Online Convex Optimization: small-loss bound, self-confident tuningLecture 7Lecture Note 4 of Luos course (on small-loss PEA)
+811.21Adaptive Online Optimization: small-loss bound, self-confident tuning, optimistic OMD, conceptual OMD, predictable sequence,Lecture 8 (v1129)Lecture Note 4 of Luos course (on small-loss PEA)

 Chapter 4.2 of Orabonas note (on small-loss OCO)